Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 There are many SEOs who will disagree with me here, but I would say that using PBNs to build links to your site is certainly a high risk strategy (at best).

-There was a big panic in the SEO space last year when Google took targeted action against PBNs and many well established sites lost their rankings overnight.
+There was a big panic in the SEO space in 2014 when Google took targeted action against PBNs.
+Many well established sites lost their rankings overnight.

-It is clear that Google is on a mission to detect, penalise, and shut down PBNs and I suspect that as they get better at sniffing them out, this will all be baked into the algorithm.
+It is clear that Google is on a mission to detect, penalise, and shut down PBNs.
+I suspect that as they get better at sniffing them out, this will all be baked into the algorithm.

 However, the business case for outreach is that it actually is much easier and cheaper than everything that goes into building out a real PBN.

-Since refocusing on white hat link building he has come to realise that it was actually more expensive (both in time and money) to build out links on a PBN than to pick up the equivalent number of links through outreach.
+Since refocusing on white hat link building Perrin realised that it was actually more expensive (both in time and money) to build out links on a PBN than to pick up the equivalent number of links through outreach.

 10. Excessive/Non Niche Relevant Reciprocal Link Building

-Linking out is also a great way to pick up the attention of other sites in your niche, and if they return the favour by linking back in the future, then that’s definitely going to help your site.
+Linking out is also a great way to get the attention of other sites in your niche.
+If they return the favour by linking back in the future, then that’s definitely going to help your site.

 But if you are going round contacting hundreds of site and asking to exchange links (particularly on stand alone, non niche relevant ‘links’ pages), then that’s eventually going to cause you some harm.